pierrejacob/couplingsmontecarlo/README.md

 https://sites.google.com/site/pierrejacob/cmclectures

 Scripts:
-- 1basicmontecarlo.R: reproduces the figures of the first chapter of the lecture notes
+- Scripts starting with a number are associated with figures in corresponding chapter of the lecture notes.